phyraPH/ShellStream/README.md

+Update: Remove String Obfuscation folder, and added a loop that continuously tries to fetch the shellcode until successful.

 # ShellStream

 Windows-based application downloads a binary file from a server using WinHTTP and executes it by copying it to memory and invoking it with a function pointer.
 This should only be intended for ethical purposes.